-- According to the 2010 U.S. Census, the total population of the White Mountain Apache Tribe Region was 13,409, of whom 2,003 were children ages birth to five years.
-Over one-third (38%) of the 3,301 households in the region had one or more children ages birth to five years.
-The proportion of households with young children in the White Mountain Apache Tribe Region is higher than that in all Arizona reservations combined (26%) and Arizona (16%) (Table 1). - The number of births per year in the region has gradually increased from 288 in calendar year 2013 to 314 births in calendar year 2017, the last year for which data are available (Figure 2). - Almost all children ages birth to four in the White Mountain Apache Tribe Region (97%) are American Indian.
-This proportion is slightly higher than that in all Arizona reservations combined (92%) and substantially higher than in the state (6%) (Table 3). - The majority of adults in the region (94%) are American Indian, compared to only four percent of Arizona adults (Table 4). - In 2017, nearly all of the 314 births in the region (98%) were to mothers who identify as American Indian (Table 5).
+- According to the 2010 U.S. Census, the total population of the Hualapai Tribe Region was 1,335, of whom 197 were children ages birth to five years.
+About one-third (34%) of the 362 households in the region had one or more children ages birth to five years.
+The proportion of households with young children in the Hualapai region is higher than the rate for all Arizona reservations combined (26%), Mohave County (11%), and Arizona (16%) (Table 1). - Almost all the children ages birth to four in the Hualapai Tribe Region (99%) are American Indian.
+This proportion is higher than that in all Arizona reservations combined (92%) and substantially higher than in the state (6%) (Table 3). - Similarly, the majority of adults in the region identify as American Indian (92%), while in Arizona only four percent of adult residents identify that way (Table 4). - The proportion of births to mothers who are American Indian (89%) reflects the overall demographics of the area (Table 5).